The Full Competitor PPC Analysis Guide: + 5 Top Tools in 2025

 Competitive performance metrics that drive results

-Good competitor PPC analysis starts with structure.
-You need a clear process that goes beyond tracking keywords and ad placements.
-The goal is to find patterns in how your competitors run ads and turn those patterns into actions you can use.
+The most useful competitor PPC analysis I’ve done started with a simple system I could repeat each week without burning hours.
+Find patterns in how competitors run ads and turn those patterns into actions you can use.

 Here’s how to break it down step by step: